dskemp/courtdata/content/cases/ot2014/14-46/index.md

 - "F. William Brownell"
 - "Donald B. Verrilli, Jr"
 - "Paul M. Smith"
+roles:
+- "Solicitor General of Michigan, on behalf of the state Petitioners"
+- "on behalf of the industry Petitioners and Respondents in support"
+- "Solicitor General, Department of Justice, on behalf of the federal Respondents"
+- "on behalf of the industry Respondents"
 tags:
 - "Clean Air Act"
 - "Environmental Protection Agency"